An increasing amount of evidence supports the use of honey as a remedy for many skin conditions.

 One of the most widely recognized properties of honey is its ability to help fight against skin infections.
 Several countries, including the United States, have approved honey in medications for healing wounds.

 According to an older study, honey can help with improving the skin’s appearance.
-The authors state that it can help stop wrinkles from forming, keep the skin looking young, and prevent infections on the skin that can accelerate aging.
+It can help stop wrinkles from forming, keep the skin looking young, and prevent infections on the skin that can accelerate aging.

 Treatment of skin cancer